-The Project PI or designated representative will participate in ADAC’s Quarterly Review, quarterly ADAC Customers and Partners Roundtable, the ADAC Annual meeting in Washington D.C. as well as on all Core Team calls.
-In addition, the Project PI or designee will participate in the weekly ADAC “all hands” team meetings.

-Performance Metrics:
+Performance Metrics.

-The Core Team, chaired by the Project Champion, will evaluated the project’s level of success at meeting the performance metrics for the project on a quarterly basis, a parallel review will be conducted by ADAC and the Project PI (in accordance with ADAC’s Annual management plan).
-These metrics will include:

 Is the project on time, based on the schedule set forth in the detailed work plan established between ADAC, the Core Team and Project PI?

 Are resources (e.g., references, workshop/working group participants) being gathered/recruited in sufficient numbers for the project tasks?